New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 - Browse for deals that are 50% off to see if you are interested in any of them

-- Purchase what you would like at the discounted price from your phone
+- Purchase what you would like at a discounted price from your phone

-That’s it!!
-It’s so awesome and we love this idea at Canadian Budget Binder and 100% back them up on the concept.
+It’s so awesome, and we love this idea at CBB and 100% back them up on the concept.

-By purchasing the grocery products online you also save time so you’re not doing it at the store.
+You also save time purchasing grocery products online, so you’re not doing it at the store.

-You can also grocery shop for other items on your shopping list and pick up your Flashfood products at the same time.
+You can also grocery shop for other items on your shopping list and simultaneously pick up your Flashfood products.

-I suggest checking the Flashfood app often as they add new 50% off deals often.
+I suggest checking the Flashfood app often, as they add new 50% off deals.

 Canadian Grocery Stores That Use The Flashfood App